ska-telescope/ska-rucio-ivoa-integration/README.md

 ## Running an SCS service and enabling data access (DaCHS only)

 The following has only been considered for the DaCHS implementation and builds upon the TAP service implementation.
 See `Running a TAP service -> Using the DaCHS library` for more information.
+It requires access to the SRCNet Data Management and Site Capabilities APIs.

 #### Additional available endpoints